5 Top Tips for Staying Warm On-site

 the outdoor working environment

-Whilst the HSE does not have dedicated guidelines for working in temperatures below 13°, working outdoors during the cold winters months needs to be suitably managed.
+Whilst the HSE does not have dedicated guidelines for working in temperatures below 13°C, working outdoors during the cold winters months needs to be suitably managed.
 If not, workers health could be put at risk from Cold Stress (these are cold-related illnesses that stem from when the body cannot maintain its regular temperature.
 Frostbite and hypothermia are both cold stress illnesses).

 Whilst we cannot control the winter weather, we can control how we prepare for working in challenging conditions.
 There are some simple things employers and construction workers can do to reduce the likelihood of risks associated with colder weather.